trilogy-group/ws-eng-conduit-ai-assessment/README.md

    - Use Aider to perform most of the research, troubleshooting, design, write new code, etc.

 6. **Submit your work:**
    - Run the acceptance tests, capture the indicated screenshots and place them directly in the `submission` folder in your repository.
+In CodeSpaces, you can upload files to the repository by right clicking on the `submission` folder and selecting "Upload".
    - Do NOT create subfolders in the `submission` folder.
 Please add all of your files directly in the `submission` folder.
    - Run `npm run submit` and follow the instructions.